Early Childhood Education

 This pathway is ideal for people who enjoy working with children, supporting early development and making a positive impact during a child’s formative years, while earning a nationally recognised qualification at the same time.

-What Is a Early Childhood Education Apprenticeship?
+What Is a Early Childhood Education Traineeship?

 Children and teacher engage in a craft session using paper and scissors in a kindergarten classroom.

-As an early childhood education apprentice, you’ll:
+As an early childhood education trainee, you’ll:

 • Work full-time with a host employer in a child care or early learning setting